Analyze and Correlate GitHub Audit Logs and Access Paths | Teleport

 Once selected, click the Create GitHub App button.
 Navigate to the newly created App settings and click the Generate Private Key button.
 Clicking this button will trigger a private key file download.
 Save the file for later.
 Also copy the Client ID displayed in the App's About section.

-To restrict access to specific IPs, you can configure the IP allow list section to allow access only from the Teleport Auth server’s IP addresses.
+To restrict access to specific IPs, you can configure the IP allow list section to allow access only from the Teleport Auth Service’s IP addresses.

 Finally, select Install App and install the application into the desired organization.